dasesu/git/README.md

 # git cheat sheet

 #### Description
-This is a quick and visual reference of git commands and situations, in the [Git_quick_reference](Git_quick_reference.pdf) y'll find a small description the involved command and a graphic representation of the situation and the result after apply the command.
-I  hope you find this helpfull.
-Regards!
+This is a quick and visual reference of git commands and situations, in the [Git_quick_reference](Git_quick_reference.pdf) you will find sections with the main areas of git and its commands.
+The commands are accompanied by a short description and a their visual representation.
+I hope you find this repo useful.

 For example y'll find content like:
 [<img src="img/005.png" width=400>](Git_quick_reference.pdf)